vanbroup/acme-auto-discovery/draft-vanbrouwershaven-acme-auto-discovery.md

 The process with multiple domain names looks as follows:
 1. The ACME client identifies the list of domain names for which a certificate is requested.
-2. For each domain in the list, the ACME client initiates a DNS lookup to retrieve the CAA record(s) according to RFC 8659.
+2. For each domain in the list, the ACME client initiates a DNS lookup to retrieve the CAA record(s) according to [RFC8659].
   a.
 The DNS resolver responds with the CAA record for each domain, specifying the authorized CAs capable of issuing certificates, along with their priorities and other optional parameters.
 3. The ACME client analyzes the CAA records for all domains to identify a common CA that is authorized by all included domains and has the highest priority.
   a.
 If a common CA is found, the ACME client proceeds with step 4.